-Ph.D. student at Stanford University’s Graduate School of Education, researching the pedagogical and prophetic strategies of Caribbean and Afro-diaspora religions, particularly La Regla de Ocha/ Lucumí.
-A longtime educator and organizer, Xavi’s most recent work includes curating and moderating a four-day symposium exploring Blackness and puertorriqueñidad; and a seminar on Lucumí in Chicago.
+Xavi Luis Burgos is a Ph.D. student at Stanford University’s Graduate School of Education, researching the pedagogical, political, and prophetic strategies of Caribbean and Afro-diaspora religions.
+A longtime educator, organizer, artist, and curator, Xavi’s most recent work includes coordinating the Hemispheric Racializations Working Group, organizing the upcoming Queer Caribbean Symposium at Stanford; and curating and moderating a four-day symposium exploring Afro-puertorriqueñidad in Chicago.
 He is the founder and former editor of La Respuesta magazine.

 Honors & Awards

 Grant Awardee & Coordinator, Hemispheric Racializations Working Group, Center for Latin American Studies (2022)